Conversations with Ronnie Gan

 You mentioned that you work with people from Southeast Asia, could you tell us more about that?

-My role is an ASEAN role so I have colleagues in other countries such as Indonesia, Malaysia, the Philippines, Thailand, and Vietnam.
+My role is an ASEAN role where I have colleagues in other countries such as Indonesia, Malaysia, the Philippines, Thailand, and Vietnam.
 I really enjoy working with them because the diversity in culture and nationality brings different views and perspectives.
 In Singapore, we are so used to comfort.
 However, certain countries have blackouts, floods, and typhoons.
 It is quite interesting to hear why certain solutions that I thought would work would not in certain countries because of country circumstances.
 It opens my eyes to things I did not see.

 I also work with global colleagues in Germany, China, India and other countries.
 That is one of the fun parts about working in a multinational company like Siemens.
 You learn different things about different cultures and pick up a few buzz words in their language.
 Speaking just a few words in their language brings you closer to one another.